 The second Portuguese Viceroy in India, Afonso de Albuquerque was called the Caesar of the East and he built the Rome of the Orient or the present Old Goa or Velha Goa (Velha meaning old in Portuguese).

-In the 15th century, Goa was part of the Adil Shahi dynasty or the Sultanate of Bijapur; the land of Hindu natives was ruled by a Muslim king Yusuf Adil Shah, who was a vassal to Mahmood Shah or Shihab-Ud-Din Mahmud, of the Bahmani Sultanate; with the Mughals ruling the north and the Hindu Vijayanagara empire in the south.
+In the 15th century, Goa was part of the Adil Shahi dynasty or the Sultanate of Bijapur; the land of Hindu natives was ruled by a Muslim king Yusuf Adil Shah, who was a vassal to Mahmood Shah or Shihab-Ud-Din Mahmud, of the Bahmani Sultanate; with the Delhi Sultanate ruling the north and the Hindu Vijayanagara empire in the south.
 The port of Goa was where the horses from Persia were brought and sold to both the Muslim and Hindu kings.
 The Persian horses were much sought after as detailed by Ralph Fitch in the book Goa Travels “All goods carried to Goa in a ship wherein there are horses pay no duties; but if there are no horses, you then pay eight in the hundred for your goods.”

-Yusuf Adil Shah died in 1511, shortly after the loss of Goa to Afonso de Albuquerque, in 1510 who fought the Muslim ruler with help of a Hindu privateer named Timayya.
+Yusuf Adil Shah died in 1511, shortly after the loss of Goa to Afonso de Albuquerque in 1510, who fought the Muslim ruler with help of a Hindu privateer named Timayya.

 While Goa remained with the Portuguese, the rest of the Bijapur Sultanate was absorbed into the Mughal Empire in 1686, after its conquest by Emperor Aurangzeb.
 It’s a wonder why the Portuguese were not ousted from Goa by the mighty Mughals?